psyhomb/wireguard-tools/README.md

 ```

 Make sure to append following line to [wgcg.conf](./wgcg.conf) file only if using MacOS.
-By doing this we will force script to use GNU instead of BSD command line utilities (e.g. `grep`) and prevent any possible incompatibility errors.
+By doing this we will force script to use GNU instead of BSD command line utilities (e.g. `grep`) and prevent any possible incompatibility issues.

 ```bash
 echo -e '\n# Make sure script is using GNU command line utilities on MacOS\nexport PATH="/usr/local/opt/grep/libexec/gnubin:${PATH}"' >> wgcg.conf